tarek99samy/Animify-Frontend/README.md

  </table>

 ## Acknowledgement
-> Big thanks to all people in this team for the great effortsa and wish them all the best in there career ISA
+> Big thanks to all people in this team for the great efforts and amazing work done.